 This section is non-normative.

-This specification defines a RESTful web services interface for Architecture Management (AM), the management of product design artifiacts, and models requests and relationships between those and related resources such as requirements, testing resources and change requestes.
-To support these scenarios, this specification defines a set of HTTP-based RESTful interfaces in terms of HTTP methods: GET, POST, PUT and DELETE, HTTP response codes, content type handling and resource formats..
+This specification defines a RESTful web services interface for Architecture Management (AM), the management of product design artifacts, and models requests and relationships between those and related resources such as requirements, testing resources and change requests.
+To support these scenarios, this specification defines a set of HTTP-based RESTful interfaces in terms of HTTP methods: GET, POST, PUT and DELETE, as well as HTTP response codes, content type handling and resource formats.

 The intent of this specification is to define the capabilities needed to support integration scenarios defined by the Architecture Management working group and not to provide a comprehensive interface to Architecture Management.
 The resource formats and operations may not match exactly the native artifacts supported by architecture management AM Servers but are intended to be compatible with them.
 The approach to supporting these scenarios is to delegate operations, as driven by service provider contributed user interfaces, as much as possible and not require a service provider to expose its complete data model and application logic.

-This specification is a [OSLCCore3] compliant specification, and such most of its content are references to [OSLCCore3].
+This specification is a [OSLCCore3] compliant specification, and as such most of its content references to [OSLCCore3].

 1.1 IPR Policy